 Epigenetics, DNA methylation, breast Cancer, prostate Cancer, urokinase, osteoporosis, DNA methylation, parathyroid hormone related peptide

 Research or Clinical Activities

-We are evaluating novel therapeutic and preventive approach to breast cancer metastasis based on blocking DNA demethylation processes using well established xenograft and transgenic models of breast cancer.
+We are evaluating novel therapeutic and preventive approach to breast cancer metastasis based on blocking DNA demethylation processes using well established xenograft and transgenic models of breast, prostate cancer, and melanoma.
 Collectively the results from these studies will provide a molecular mechanistic basis for both prevention and treatment of breast cancer which will be translated into human clinical trials.

 Selected Recent Publications